ZimmermanGroup/SlaterGPU/README.md

 ### For compiling run :
 ```
-mkdir build
-cd build
-cmake ..
+cmake -Bbuild
-make
+cmake --build build -j 16
 ```

 The executable will be generated at `build/examples/sgpu.exe`

 ### Testing:
-From the build directory, go into one of the example directories.
+Go into one of the example directories inside the build directory.
 ```
-cd examples/geom_1
+cd build/examples/geom_1
 ```

 Then execute SlaterGPU within this directory to run the test.